mattrglobal/pairing_crypto/wrappers/java/README.md

 Gradle tasks will execute build scripts for rust compilation and then copy binaries to the specific jniLibs directories for Java wrapper to consume.

-In situation when Rust wrapper methods were updated, update Java native methods to match the rust method signatures and generate new headers by running
+In situation when wrapper methods were updated, update Java native methods to match the rust method signatures and generate new headers by running

 ```bash
 cd ./wrappers/java/src/main/java/pairing_crypto